Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 - Unofficial **Video to Video (Non Sparse this time) for InfinitTalk**.
 Use the Strength Noise slider to decide how much motion of the original window you want to keep.
 I have also *greatly reduced the VRAM requirements for Multitalk / Infinitalk* (especially the multispeakers version & when generating at 1080p).

 - **Experimental Sage 3 Attention support**: you will need to deserve this one, first you need a Blackwell GPU (RTX50xx) and request an access to Sage 3 Github repo, then you will have to compile Sage 3, install it and cross your fingers ...

-*update 8.31: one shouldnt talk about bugs if one doesn't want to attract bugs*

 ### August 29 2025: WanGP v8.21 -  Here Goes Your Weekend

 - **InfiniteTalk Video to Video**: this feature can be used for Video Dubbing.
 Keep in mind that it is a *Sparse Video to Video*, that is internally only image is used by Sliding Window.
 However thanks to the new *Smooth Transition* mode, each new clip is connected to the previous and all the camera work is done by InfiniteTalk.
 If you dont get any transition, increase the number of frames of a Sliding Window (81 frames recommended)